jamesmontemagno/Estimotes-Xamarin/README.md

 There are two projects:

 * `Estimotes.Binding.Droid` - this is the Java Binding library.
+You can rebuild the binding at the command line using `rake`.
 * `Estimotes.Droid` - this is a sample project showing how to use the Estimotes SDK for Android in Xamarin.Android project.

 Installation